 While creating a safe environment during icy weather is a top priority, it’s also important to choose an ice melt that won’t harm pets, plants, walkways, and waterways.

 For example, some de-icing chemicals harden the soil and make it too salty for plant growth, others overload it with nutrients that can reduce oxygen levels in nearby streams and ponds.
 Still, other products corrode concrete, roadways, bridges, and cars.

 And all ice melts get washed off into rivers and streams when it eventually starts raining instead of snowing, and percolate into our groundwater where they can impact water supplies.

 - Avoid Sodium Chloride or “rock salt”.
 Traditional rock salt (sodium chloride) is pretty much of the worst of all available options.

 - Look for “Pet Safe” and “CMA”.
 Products marketed as “Pet-Safe” will also be eco-friendly.
 Products containing a significant amount of calcium magnesium acetate or “CMA” are some of the most benign options commonly available.

 - Disperse ice melt properly.
-Contrary to popular opinion, using large amounts of ice melt does not affect the speed which ice and snow melts.
+Contrary to popular opinion, using large amounts of ice melt does not affect the speed in which ice and snowmelt.
 Using too much product can damage surfaces and harm the environment.